 As a holistic health system Ayurveda is prevention orientated, it aims to prevent illness and dis-ease in the mind and body, and when treating disease it goes directly to the root cause, analysing why the imbalance manifested in the first place.
 Through this you are able to heal accordingly from the root, reverse imbalance and gently restore equilibrium.
 The mind-body connection is a cornerstone of Ayurveda.
 You are not treated as a symptom but as a whole person with unique physical, mental and emotional needs.
 Imbalance is not numbed or disguised but treated from the root.
 Signals of physical, emotional and mental symptoms is your body's way of communicating with you that something deeper within needs to be healed.

 Ayurveda teaches you to reconnect with your body and how to listen to the signs and signals it is trying to communicate with you.
 It teaches you the tools and awareness to maintain or restore balance according to your unique mind-body type known as a Dosha.
 Ayurveda is about teaching you the tools to empower you to transform your health, wellbeing and vitality.
 At the core of this healing science is the mind-body connection and digestion.
 The experiences and food we digest creates who we are and gives us the freedom, energy and mobility to live the lives we desire.
 What is more empowering than understanding what sustains and gives you life?
 Through nutrition, lifestyle, daily self care practices, routines, movement and thoughts we can restore harmony, balance and vitality into our busy modern lives- in a time when now more than ever we need guidance the most.
 Ayurveda is a complete way of life that not only improves ones health, but also their well being, behaviour and state of mind.
-With just a few small changes to a persons daily life, it is possible to live the Ayurvedic way with the knowledge for their unique mind-body type.
+With just a few small changes to a persons daily life, it is possible to live the Ayurvedic way with the knowledge and timeless wisdom.